 - 5 Choosing a dentist in Turkey

 - 6 Reviews of dental implants in Turkey and other treatments

 - 7 Alternative locations for dental tourism

 Why get dental implants in Turkey?

 The main reason to travel for dental treatment in Turkey is the price.
 Patients can save 50-70% on UK dental prices.
-Of course, the more extensive and costly the treatment, the more you stand to save – and that’s why Turkey teeth implants are particularly popular.
+Of course, the more extensive and costly the treatment, the more you stand to save – and that’s why Turkey teeth implants and veneers are particularly popular.

 You’ll also find that waiting times are next to none.
 You should be able to schedule an appointment very quickly with your chosen dentist – helpful if you need urgent dental care.